willUlisses/willUlisses/README.md

 # Hey!
 I'm William Ulisses 👋

-- 👨‍🎓 i'm a 18 year old student from Brazil, who loves technology and programming.
+- 👨‍🎓 i'm a 18 year old student from Brazil studying Information Systems.
 - 📚 My main focus is JAVA and backend development.
-- 👨‍💻 I am chasing for my first oportunity to work with backend development!
+- 👨‍💻 I'm chasing for my first oportunity to work with backend development!

 ## My stats on github